graded-cs-resources/IB-Computer-Science-Notes/unit1_programming/01_Getting_Set_Up.md

 4. [Install git and set up Github](gitandgithub.md)
 5. [Install javascript and Typescript commandline tools](typescript_commandline.md)

 Wow, that was a lot of software!
-Do we even have time to use it?